 Do not miss the bursts of colour surrounding this camp’s west coast if you plan to visit the rainbow nation during the spring flower season.
 Kwass Se Baai is said to be one of South Africa’s best beach camps.
 The unique campsite is located next to the Ocean in a wild setting inside the Namaqua National Park.
 Kwass se Baai has the best environment with only four individual sites with a picturesque backdrop of the sun over the Ocean.
 You might catch sight of the tiniest tortoise on earth here.
 There is no water or electricity here.
 The only amenity you will find is a long drop toilet.

 Victoria Bay camping site is popular amongst holidaymakers and surfers.
 Many holidaymakers love camping on the West Coast because of its many enjoyable activities.
 The camp is also great for weekend getaways and vacations.
-West coast beach camping at Vic Bay will offer you some fun activities like whale watching, surfing and great views of surfers if you do not surf yourself.
+West Coast beach camping at Vic Bay will offer you some fun activities like whale watching, surfing, and magnificent views of surfers if you do not surf yourself.
 The camping site is located along the Garden Route in the Northern Cape of South Africa.

 The Strandfontein Holiday Resort has two campsite sections close to the main beach area along the West Coast.
 Whether it is on or off-season, you are bound to enjoy your time at the camp.
 If you love a solitary atmosphere, we advise that you visit during the off-season when you can enjoy quiet and alone time.
 Then, join the party during the summer and enjoy the sun, wine, and some seafood.

 Do you love to fish?
 If yes, then Tietiesbaai camp is your ultimate campsite west coast destination.
 It is located at Cape Columbine Nature Reserve, West Coast, near the fishermen’s town of Paternoster.
 The waters here are cold, but it is one of the fantastic west coast campsites to visit.